3M Named Official Respiratory Protection Sponsor For Direct Relief, Pledges 5 Million N95 Respirators Ahead Of Hurricane, Wildfire Season

-3M pledge meets Direct Relief's entire forecasted annual need for N95 respirators

-In a significant step towards bolstering emergency preparedness and response efforts, 3M and Direct Relief are launching a global Respiratory Protection initiative to increase preparedness ahead of the 2024 hurricane and wildfire season.
-This initiative aims to increase preparedness and ensure the availability of N95 respirators, which play a pivotal role in helping to safeguard respiratory health during disasters and fostering community relief, re-entry, recovery and resilience efforts.
+(MENAFN- 3BL) SANTA BARBARA, Calif., May 29, 2024 /3BL/ - In a significant step towards bolstering emergency preparedness and response efforts, 3M and Direct Relief are launching a global Respiratory Protection initiative to increase preparedness ahead of the 2024 hurricane and wildfire season.
+This initiative aims to increase preparedness and ensure the availability of N95 respirators, which play a pivotal role in helping to safeguard respiratory health during disasters and fostering community relief, re-entry, recovery, and resilience efforts.

 As part of the joint initiative, 3M has pledged to meet Direct Relief's entire forecasted annual need for N95 filtering facepiece respirators with a donation of 5 million units.
 These respirators will be utilized in Direct Relief's global humanitarian response efforts, providing essential protection to individuals in affected regions.